Tropfchen/ComfyUI-yaResolutionSelector/README.md

 #### yaResolution Selector

 Basic version for users that prefer aspect ratio presets.
-New presets can be added by modifying nodes.py file, remember to always include values in format width:height
+New presets can be added by modifying ratios.txt file (if you don't have it, use the node at least once), remember to always include values in format width:height